forseti-security/forseti-security/_docs/_latest/develop/branch-management.md

 # Make existing master branch to be the deprecated release branch.
 master --> 2.0-master

-# Make the new version's dev branch to be the new active dev branch.
+# Make the new version's dev branch to be the new active development branch.
 3.0-dev --> dev

-# Create new active release branch from the new dev branch.
+# Create new active release branch from the new active release branch.
 ```

 ### Other branches